Basic Automotive Collision Repair and Refinishing Associate of Science Degree

 At the completion of this program, students will be able to:

-- Obtain and recognize damage sustained by each of the three sections of the vehicle
+- Recognize damage sustained by each of the three sections of the vehicle

 - Use common resources to identify the damage sustained by the vehicle